prachi6202/Attendance-Portal/README.md

 # Attendance-Portal

-This website will provide the easy access to the students for joining the google meet classes and provides a platform for teachers to make their timetable and generate the attendance report automatically.
+This website will provides the platform to the students for joining the online classes through google meet and also provides a platform for teachers to make their time table and will generate the attendance report automatically by some clicks.

 # Brief Description:

 This project comprises of two things:
 A. Time table for efficient use
 B. Student's attendance analysis that will resolve problem and give the visual insights and downloadable file that can be shared.